sumwale/keepassxc-unlock/README.md

 ## Configuration

-The comments output at the end the install script mention the required configuration.

 Register the KeePassXC databases to be unlocked automatically by running the `keepassxc-unlock-setup` script.
 This has to be run as root user and takes the name